Why does God allow suffering?

 Suffering will force us to move, we don’t get to decide that.
 We decide where we move too.
 Will we turn from God because we think He’s not good, not loving, not trustworthy because of our pain?
 Or will we turn to God trusting that while things don’t make sense now, one day God will reveal the grandeur picture?

 We get to choose.
 But before you decide just consider that God didn’t spare Himself, He entered into suffering Himself.
 He knows what you are experiencing and wants to walk with you through it.

 Why does God allow suffering?
 Well we can’t fully answer that question on this side of heaven.
 But hopefully this has helped you understand why suffering exists and God’s response to our pain.

-If you want more about God’s response to the pain we face check out: Why Jesus Wept
+If you want more about God’s response to the pain we face check out: Why Did Jesus Weep

 Want articles like this one delivered straight to your email?
 Sign up for Rethink Updates and you’ll also get access to 3 exclusive articles!
 Put your email in the box below!